 If you can pull it off, going to destinations that have a built-in community is ideal.
 Or the even better scenario is to invite and coordinate with friends and have everyone meet you at a certain destination.
 For example, one Thanksgiving holiday, I’d spent time in Costa Rica with a group of friends that was made up mostly of entrepreneurs (but of course).
 There were over 30 of us that had dropped by and passed through, and it was wonderful seeing so many familiar and new faces, even if briefly.

-5. Easily losing sight of why you became a digital nomad in the first place
+5. Easily losing sight of why you started the path of digital nomads in the first place

 In a way, becoming a digital nomad has become somewhat of a capitalistic command.
 According to copywriters, you should “screw the 9 to 5 life” and “follow your passion.”